SourySK/NiagaraUIRenderer/README.md

 ## How to install:

-You have 3 options how to install plugin:
+You have 4 options how to install plugin:
+1. **Install the plugin from the Unreal Marketplace into Unreal Engine:**
+The easiest way to get this plugin.
+Installs directly into the engine so you can use it across multiple projects.
+* Get the plugin from the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/niagara-ui-renderer)
+* Download the plugin and install it into your engine
+* Enable Niagara UI Renderer in your project’s Plugins settings
+* Enjoy!

-1. **Install precompiled plugin into Unreal Engine:**
+2. **Install precompiled plugin into Unreal Engine:**
 Recommended if you want to use plugin across multiple projects.
 Installation Steps:
 * Download the precompiled plugin for your version of Unreal Engine